Miruken-DotNet/Miruken/Doc/article/en-US/configuration/castleWindsorConfiguration.rst

 FromAssembliesNamed(params string[] assemblyNames)
 --------------------------------------------------

-The FromAssembliesNamed() method allows you to specify the assembly name of the feature assemblies you want installed into a container.
+The FromAssembliesNamed() method allows you to specify the assembly name of the feature assemblies you want installed into the container.

 .. literalinclude:: /example/mirukenCastleExamples/featuresFromAssembliesNamed.cs
    :emphasize-lines: 19-21